freckle/guides/haskell-best-practices.md

 In an equation for ‘eval’: eval (B b) = b
 ```

-Everything up to the `eval` function works, but then we don't have any evidence when matching `B b` that `b` is a `Bool`.
+Everything up to the `eval` function works, but then we don't have any evidence when matching `B b` that `Expr a` should be `Expr Bool`.
 We're not carrying that information around!

 This is what GADTs are for - they let you carry around extra type evidence in your constructors:
 ```haskell